-3.3.7 Load rack SAWIKO (special equipment)
+3.3.6 Load rack SAWIKO (special equipment)

-- ▶ Do not exceed the rear axle load. - ▶ Heavy loads behind the rear axle can reduce the load on the front axle due to the leverage effect (1,).
-This applies especially to long rear extensions, if a motorbike is transported on the rear carrier or if there is a heavy load in the rear storage space.
-The release of the front axle negatively affects the driving quality, especially for front-driven vehicles. - ► Always make sure to store the load roadworthy and secure it against falling. - ▶ The load may not jut out beyond the maximum width of the vehicle.
+- ▶ Do not exceed the rear axle load. - ► Always make sure to store the load roadworthy and secure it against falling. - ▶ The load may not jut out beyond the maximum width of the vehicle.
 The lighting and the official licence plate on the load rack may not be covered by the load.